Ho Chi Minh City: Urbanisation

-Ho Chi Minh City has a high concentration of skyscrapers as a result of urbanisation.
+Ho Chi Minh City has a higher concentration of skyscrapers as a result of urbanisation.
 The Landmark 81 is the tallest building in Vietnam.

-With a population now of 8,382,287 (as of Census 2010 on 1 April 2010) (registered residents plus migrant workers as well as a metropolitan population of 10 million), the city needs increased public infrastructure.
-To this end, the city and central governments have embarked on an effort to develop new urban centres.
-The two most prominent projects are the Thủ Thiêm city centre in District 2 and the Phú Mỹ Hưng Urban Area, a new city centre in District 7 (as part of the Saigon South project) where various international schools such as Saigon South International School and Australian Royal Melbourne Institute of Technology are located.
-In December 2007, Phú Mỹ Hưng's new City Centre completed the 17.8 km 10–14 lane wide Nguyễn Văn Linh Boulevard linking the Saigon port areas, Tân Thuận Export Processing Zone to the National Highway 1 and the Mekong Delta area.
-In November 2008, a brand new trade centre, Saigon Exhibition and Convention Centre, also opened its doors.
-Other projects include Grandview, Waterfront, Sky Garden, Riverside and Phú Gia 99.
-Phú Mỹ Hưng's new City Centre received the first Model New City Award from the Vietnamese Ministry of Construction.
+With a population of 8,382,287 (as of Census 2010 on 1 April 2010) (registered residents plus migrant workers and a metropolitan population of 10 million), the city needs increased public infrastructure.
 In 2007, three million foreign tourists, about 70% of the total number of tourists to Vietnam, visited the city.
-Total cargo transport to city's ports reached 50.5 million tonnes, nearly one-third of the total for Vietnam.
+Total cargo transport to city's ports reached 50.5 million tonnes.

 Cityscape

 Architecture

-Ho Chi Minh City has many architecturally notable buildings from different styles and time periods.
-French influence during the colonial era can be seen throughout the city, especially in District 1 where a number of buildings can be found.
-Notable buildings of French colonial architecture include the Ho Chi Minh City Hall, Saigon Central Post Office, Notre-Dame Cathedral Basilica of Saigon and Bến Thành Market.

-Apart from its French architecture, Ho Chi Minh City is also home to a number of buildings inspired by Chinese architecture.
-Notable buildings are mostly found in Chợ Lớn, where many Hoa people reside.
-These include the Thien Hau Temple, which was first built around 1760, making it one of the oldest historic buildings still standing in the city.
+Ho Chi Minh City has buildings from styles and time periods.
+French influence during the colonial era can be seen throughout the city, especially in the city center where a number of buildings can be found.
+Buildings of French colonial architecture include the Ho Chi Minh City Hall, Saigon Central Post Office, Notre-Dame Cathedral Basilica of Saigon and Bến Thành Market.
+Ho Chi Minh City is also home to a number of buildings inspired by Chinese architecture, which are mostly found in Chợ Lớn, the city's Chinatown quarter.
+These include the Thien Hau Temple, which was first built around 1760.

 During the Republic of Vietnam era, Vietnamese modernist architecture began to develop in the city.
-Prominent buildings which were commissioned during this time include the Independence Palace, replacing the former Independence Palace which was of Baroque Revival architecture.
+Buildings which were commissioned during this time include the Independence Palace, replacing the former Independence Palace which was of Baroque Revival architecture.